damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 > * First, change the `Namespace` drop-down on the left.
 Change it from `default` to `All Namespaces`
 > * Click on `Workloads` on the left.

 We'll watch here for all items to have a green checkmark showing that they have completed.
-This process can take a few minutes as GKE allocates the requested resources and starts up the various containers.
-In the mean time, we'll go ahead and open a new tab to the URL that GitLab CE will be accessible on.
+This process can take a few minutes as GKE allocates resources and starts up the various containers.
+You can see here there are several containers.
+The main GitLab container has the Rails app, but also Mattermost for Chat, the integrated Docker Registry, and Prometheus for monitoring.
+Then there's separate containers for Postgres and Redis and the autoscaling GitLab Runner for CI and CD.
+This is everything you need for the application development lifecycle on Kubernetes.

+While this is spinning up, we'll go ahead and open a new tab to the URL that GitLab CE will be accessible on.

 > * Open a new Chrome tab and go to [https://gitlab.make-sid-dance.com](https://gitlab.make-sid-dance.com), adjusting the URL to the domain you used for this demo.